gsoft-inc/wl-squide/docs/getting-started/default.md

 - How can we prevent loading the same large dependencies twice when switching between *modules*?
 - How can we offer a cohesive experience that doesn't feel *modular*?

-To address the first challenge, we believe that Module Federation provides a solution by offering a mecanism capable of **deduping common dependencies** shared **between** the **host** application and the **remote** modules at runtime.
+To address the first challenge, we believe that Module Federation provides a solution by offering a mechanism capable of **deduping common dependencies** shared **between** the **host** application and the **remote** modules at runtime.

-With this mecanism in place, all federated parts of an application can now be loaded in the same [browsing context](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context) instead of nested browsing contexts such as [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+With this mechanism in place, all federated parts of an application can now be loaded in the same [browsing context](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context) instead of nested browsing contexts such as [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 By sharing the same browsing context (e.g. the same [Document object](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same DOM), federated parts now **form a unified and cohesive single application**, addressing the second challenge.